syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-conformance.md

 ## PDF/A-3b conformance

-The PDF/A-3b conformance is a constrained form of Adobe PDF version 1.7.
-It supports the external files as attachment to the PDF document, so you can attach any document format such as Excel, Word, HTML, CAD, or XML files.
+The PDF/A-3b conformance supports the external files as attachment to the PDF document, so you can attach any document format such as Excel, Word, HTML, CAD, or XML files.

 You can create a PDF/A-3b document by specifying the conformance level as a3b through PdfConformanceLevel enum when creating the new PDF document as follows.